davidc6/face-counter/README.md

 # A simple face counter system

+The system allows a user to log in, upload an image and detect number of faces using Google Vision API.

+In order to use Google Vision API `USE_GCP` environment variable needs to be set (to `true`) in the projects `compose.yml`.
+Alternatively, the project will run in emulation mode.
+Additionally, a service account JSON key is required.
+The key needs to be:

+- Generated in GCP
+- Downloaded
+- Renamed to `vision.json`
+- Pasted into `/api/key` directory

+A good summary of the steps outlined [in this Medium post](https://medium.com/@roya90/extracting-text-from-local-images-using-google-vision-api-without-cloud-upload-bf61ab00e036).

 The system is built with:

 - Fastify
 - VueJS
 - Server-side events
+- JWT (for authentication)
 - In-memory data store (simple JS native data structure)

 The system is split into front-end (`/spa`) and back-end (`/api`) components.